Gogotchuri/C_to_Pseudo_Assembly_Compiler/README.md

 Program should work following way:
 1)Tokenizer Slices given code file into tokens and assigns each token a type;
-2)Parser uses tokenizer and Grammar rules to check code and build AST(abstract syntax tee) 3)Generator takes AST and generates Pseudo Assemly code from it
+2)Parser uses tokenizer and Grammar rules to check code and build AST(abstract syntax tree) 3)Generator takes AST and generates Pseudo Assemly code from it